Announcements

 Water Hoses

 You will note several hoses on various water spigots located throughout the cemetery.
-We have also placed orange poles on selected gravesites.
-These poles indicate that we are going to put sod on those graves in the near future.
-The poles also remind volunteers which graves are to be watered on a twice daily basis for a period of time.
+We usually also place orange poles on selected gravesites, indicating that we will put sod on those graves in the near future.
+The poles also remind volunteers which graves are to be watered on a twice daily basis for three to four weeks after the sod is placed.

 Cleaning of Headstones